-Our managing director Zain Belgami shares his thoughts on the COVID-19’s effects on the corporate travel and the business hotel design industry and what’s ahead of us.
+Our managing director Zain Belgami shares his thoughts on the COVID-19’s effects on the corporate travel and the business hotel design industry.
+Moreover, Zain also looks at what’s ahead of us.

-The Middle East’s travel and tourism sector was expected to reach $133.6 billion by 2028, but the effects of the latest pandemic, COVID-19, have led to major declines in tourism and the hotel industry was among the hardest hit.
+The Middle East’s travel and tourism sector was expected to reach $133.6 billion by 2028.
+However, the effects of the latest pandemic, COVID-19, have led to major declines in tourism and the hotel industry was among the hardest hit.
 The number of visitors traveling to Dubai decreased by about 67% from 16.7 million in 2019 to 5.5 million in 2020.

 Thanks to health and hygiene directives issued by the UAE government, luxury hotels and beach resorts managed to keep their costs low and attract domestic guests with popular staycation packages.
 According to KMPG’s hospitality survey 2021, staycations saw an increase of 107% and surged from 2.74 million in 2019 to 5.68 million in 2020.